iibrahimli/msc_thesis/docs/experiments.md

 ## Experiment 8

 Training set: 1-9 digit addition EXCEPT 8 digit addition.
 Test on 1-10 digit addition.
 Padding operands to 10 digits, answers to 11 digits, and not reversing the answers for enc-dec models.

+## Experiment 9

+Go back, no zero padding.
+Like experiment 8, but no zero padding, but with fixed filler tokens instead.
+In our case filler tokens are 10 dots.